ramojus/mellifluous.nvim/README.md

 Made with [lush.nvim](https://github.com/rktjmp/lush.nvim).

 ## Features
 - [**Multiple color sets**](#color-sets): Mellifluous offers several color sets, including the default mellifluous, as well as sets inspired by mountain, alduin, and tender themes.
-Each color set presents a unique visual theme while adhering to the same set of productive highlight rules.
+Each color set presents a unique visual theme while following the same set of productive highlight rules.

 - **Layered backgrounds**: Distinct shades of the background color are applied to various UI components.
 This allows for easy differentiation between the importance of the components.
-By employing this approach, the colorscheme minimizes the use of borders, embracing a minimalistic design philosophy.
+By taking this approach, the colorscheme minimizes the use of borders, embracing a minimalistic design philosophy.

-- [**Color overrides**](#overriding-colors-of-a-color-set): Each color set supports the customization of specific colors to further customize the theme's appearance.
-Syntax elements such as keywords, types, operators, and strings can be assigned unique colors to suit individual preferences.
+- [**Color overrides**](#overriding-colors-of-a-color-set): Each color set supports the customization of specific colors.

-- [**Customizable syntax styling**](#configuration): The style of syntax elements can be easily changed by specifying styles like italic, bold, or underline.
+- [**Customizable syntax styling**](#configuration): The style of syntax elements can be changed by specifying styles like italic, bold, or underline.

-- [**Styled plugins**](#styled-plugins): Plugins like lsp, treesitter and more will seamlessly integrate with the colorscheme.
+- [**Styled plugins**](#styled-plugins): Plugins like lsp, treesitter, nvim-cmp and more will follow the colorscheme's design.

 - [**Background Transparency**](#configuration): The colorscheme offers the option to enable or disable transparency for various UI components, such as floating windows, file tree, and cursor line.